 - water

-- Always clean once your stovetop has cooled.
+- Only clean once all burners are off and your stovetop has completely cooled.

-- Wet one of your Scotch-Brite® Advanced Scrub Dots Non-Scratch Scrubbers under the kitchen faucet.
+- Wet one of your sponges under the faucet (hot water is best for this).
 Then squeeze it to get out most of the water.

-- Pour a dime-sized amount of Palmolive® Ultra Oxy onto the sponge (the hexagonal shape is perfect to work with on a mess like this).
+- Pour a dime-sized amount of dish soap onto the sponge.
 Be sure to apply the soap to the side with the scrub dots.

 - Wet your sponge again and rinse the cooktop, making sure to remove all of the soap.
-I use the other side of the sponge for rinsing.
+I use the other side of the sponge for wiping and rinsing.
+Sometimes, it takes multiple rinses to remove all of the soapy water.

-- If you do this after most of your messier meals, there won't be a build-up over time on your cooktop.
+- If you do this after most of your messier meals, there won't be a build-up and stains over time on your cooktop.

-- Make a cute sponge holder for your Scotch-Brite® Sponges with my kitchen sponge holder tutorial.
+- Make a cute sponge holder for your sponges with my kitchen sponge holder tutorial.

 - And be sure to check out my homemade residue remover tutorial, as well.
 It removes sticky labels easily.